reillywatson/coffee-react-brunch/README.md

 [brunch](http://brunch.io).

 ## Installation
-Install the plugin via npm with `npm install --save coffee-react-brunch`.

-Or, do manual install:

-* Add `"coffee-react-brunch": "x.y.z"` to `package.json` of your brunch app.
+Add `"coffee-react-brunch": "x.y.z"` to `package.json` of your brunch app.
-  Pick a plugin version that corresponds to your minor (y) brunch version.
-* If you want to use git version of plugin, add `"coffee-react-brunch": "git+ssh://git@github.com:reillywatson/coffee-react-brunch.git"`.
+This must go above coffeescript compilation, or it will run too late in the pipeline, and you'll get errors saying coffeescript can't understand angle brackets.

 ## License